rayguan97/GANav-offroad/README.md

 Our video can be found [here](https://www.youtube.com/watch?v=QN5FKakQwfo).

 ## Updates:
-07-25-2022: In maintenance for the latest version.
+07-25-2022: The latest version of GA-Nav is ready.
+Please make sure to pull the latest changes.
 Please refer to `./trained_models` folder and new model is available [here](https://drive.google.com/drive/folders/1PYn_kT0zBGOIRSaO_5Jivaq3itrShiPT?usp=sharing).

 06-17-2022: Accepted by RAL/IROS.